Agoric/agoric-sdk/multichain-testing/README.md

 ## Configuration

-The current commands will read from [`config.yaml`](./config.yaml) to build a multi-chain teting environment.
+The current commands will read from [`config.yaml`](./config.yaml) to build a multi-chain testing environment.
 Currently, the image includes `agoric`, `osmosis`, and `cosmos-hub` chains and a hermes relayer between each.

 The `agoric` software revision includes the vats necessary for building and testing orchestration applications:
 - vat-network